 Although New York City (and the state of New York) appear to be a bit slimmer compared to some of the other major cities, it still has its fair share of the population dealing with weight issues. show that about half of all New Yorkers are either overweight or obese and need to lose weight.

 In the United States, obesity and overweight are the second leading cause of preventable death in the United States (US) currently and is expected to soon overtake tobacco as the leading preventable cause of death.

-Although it does compare favorably to the other parts of the country where up to 70 percent of the population are overweight or obese, New York City has its share of the epidemic of obesity, especially among the minorities such as Hispanics, and African Americans.
+Although it does compare favorably to the other parts of the country where up to 70 percent of the population are overweight or obese, has its share of the epidemic of Obesity, especially among the minorities such as Hispanics, and African Americans.

 Obesity is believed to shorten life expectancy in the US by 2-5 years by the year 2050!

 - About 60% of adults in New York State are either overweight or obese.

 - overweight and Obesity are more prevalent among African Americans (66%) than among Caucasians (61%).

 - Between 2003 and 2007, the prevalence of Obesity in New York City increased from 20% to 22%.